nus-cs2103-AY2324S1/ip/docs/README.md

 ## Quick Start

 1. Ensure you have Java 11 or above installed in your Computer.
-2. Download the latest jeo.jar from here.
+2. Download the latest jeo.jar from [here](https://github.com/josepholim/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the home folder for your Je-O Chatbot.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar jeo.jar` command to run the application.
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

 <img src = "Ui.png" width = "300px">